-Instead of filling the body with vitamins, minerals and other components Which are synthetic or extracted,and canot have all of them at a time.
-Why not take vitamins, minerals and other nutritious components requird by body from herbs?.
-Which are in colloidal form, eassily and naturally get absorbed in the body whole having nutritional, assimilating and abosorption values, Without any side effects.
+Instead of filling the body with vitamins, minerals and other components that are synthetic or extracted,and canot have all of them at a time.
+Why not take vitamins, minerals and other nutritious components required by body from herbs?.
+Which are in colloidal form that easily and naturally get absorbed in the body as a whole having nutritional, assimilating and absorption values, Without any side effects.
 For example, one Emblica Officinalis (Amla fruit) provides 20 times more vitamin C than a whole orange.
-Besides, it has herbal curative properties also.
+Besides, it has herbal healing properties also.

 How can a problem be fixed so quickly when it took a long time to develop?
 It is advisable to use natural products for a long time for better results, as herbal products take time to show any significant results and these results last forever.